School Visit Preparation

 The Museum is fully accessible.
 If you have any special requirements in addition to those identified at the time of booking, please contact us at least 24 hours in advance to help us accommodate your needs.

-Please remind your tour guide before your program starts about any adjustments needed to language levels for EAL or immersion students.
+Please remind your tour guide before your program starts about any adjustments needed to language levels for K-12 immersion or EAL (English as an Additional Language) students.

-- If you’ve let us know that you will be eating lunch at the Museum, we will have an eating area set aside for you.
+- If you have let us know that you will be eating lunch at the Museum, you will be eating in Buhler Hall, as the Museum does not have a lunchroom.
 There are no microwaves or utensils provided.
 Note that your lunches will need to be left with your belongings in the Group Coat Room.

 - All levels except Level 2 offer male and female washrooms with an accessible stall.